Set Your Team Up for Success: 8 Ways to Boost Employee Engagement

 March 27, 2017

 Hiring that first employee is a key milestone for many business owners.
 But hiring the right people isn’t enough; fostering employee engagement is important to retaining the best talent and creating a successful business.

 As soon as you start building a team, it’s time to look deeper at how you can influence your employees to work together and reach their fullest potential.
 Here’s a look at strategies for boosting employee engagement and setting your team up to succeed.

 1. Outline Clearly Defined Expectations and Responsibilities

 Too many business owners hire employees without detailing expectations and responsibilities.
-The job responsibilities are typically highlighted in the job posting and discussed in the interview, but if the discussion stops there, you’re committing a disservice to your employees and business.
+The job responsibilities are typically highlighted in the job posting and discussed in the interview; However, if the discussion stops there you’re committing a disservice to your employees and business.

 Without clearly communicated responsibilities and expectations, your new hires can’t succeed.
 It’s up to you to provide them with the resources and information needed to do their job and contribute to company goals.

 Don’t rely on a single conversation to clearly define expectations.